Time to read: 9 min

 import numpy as np import matplotlib.pyplot as plt n = 1000000 # number of trials # Component specifications sigma = 3 # assume 99.7% of components in tolerance spec dp = 22.5 # piston diameter tol_dp = 0.03 # piston diameter tolerance do = 3 # o ring diameter tol_do = 0.09 # o ring diameter tolerance dc = 25 # cylinder diameter tol_dc = 0.1 # cylinder diameter tolerance def calculateInterference(dp, do, dc): """ in: diameters out: o ring interference """ interference = dp + do - dc return interference def checkInterference(interference, lower, upper): """ in: o ring interference out: Bool, T for pass, F for fail """ if interference < lower or interference > upper: return False else: return True # set interference limits lower = 0.3 # smallest permissible interference upper = 0.6 # largest permissible interference interference_list = # initialize a list to store interference values per trial results = # initialize a list to store our trial results # Main simulation loop for trial in range(n): # Sample PDF for each component piston_sample = np.random.normal(dp, tol_dp/sigma) oring_sample = np.random.normal(do, tol_do/sigma) cylinder_sample = np.random.normal(dc, tol_dc/sigma) # compute and store interference interference = calculateInterference(piston_sample, oring_sample, cylinder_sample) interference_list.append(interference) # Trial check: log results of interference check results.append(checkInterference(interference, lower, upper)) # results check goodAssemblyCount = sum(results) failurePercentage = 100*((n - goodAssemblyCount) / n) print('Percentage of failed piston assemblies: ', failurePercentage, "%")

-However, we don’t know the distribution of failures or how we might modify our design to prevent these failures.
-To visualize the distribution of O-ring interference, we can plot a histogram of our simulation data with the following python code.
+However, we don’t know the distribution of failures or how we might modify our design to prevent them.
+To visualize the distribution of O-ring interference, we can plot a histogram of our simulation data with the following code.

 Python Example Code